Hybrid Flexible (Hyflex) Teaching and Learning

 A HyFlex class makes class meetings and materials available so that students can access them online or in-person, during or after class sessions.
 All students, regardless of the path taken, will achieve the same learning objectives.

 There are two primary methods that can be used to join remote students to the classroom in HyFlex classes.

-By the start of the summer 2021 term, USF will have 18 HyFlex-equipped classrooms across our Hilltop and Downtown San Francisco campuses.
+USF has 19 HyFlex-equipped classrooms across our Hilltop and Downtown San Francisco campuses.
 To learn more about these classrooms, please visit our New HyFlex Classrooms page.

 Bring Your Own (BYO) Equipment Set-up

 Faculty interested in a HyFlex set-up outside of our new 19 HyFlex-equipped classrooms can consider using a "BYO equipment" HyFlex setup.
 You can learn more about our recommended equipment for this setup on our Remote Equipment page.

 Faculty who are teaching in a HyFlex-coded course and who are NOT scheduled to teach in one of USF's 19 HyFlex-equipped classrooms are highly encouraged to attend the following ETS training: Please check the ETS Trainings & Workshops page for current offerings.